FedEx driver hangs fallen American flag during delivery, gives big salute, video shows - NewsBreak

 “I was like, ‘Oh, he’s gonna fix the flag, that’s a really kind act,'” homeowner Karla Cruz told WJZY upon watching the video.

 “And then he salutes it, and my heart melts.
-I thought, maybe he’s a veteran.”Major changes at Balboa Park: What’s new at San Diego’s ‘crown jewel’
+I thought, maybe he’s a veteran.”Woman who spotted missing boy from Amber Alert says ‘gut feeling’ made her call 911

 Cruz now says she wants to find the driver and give him recognition and praise for his kind and patriotic actions.